 Skip to Content

-These injuries frequently occur from car, motorcycle, sports, and construction site accidents, but they can also happen as a result of medical negligence.
-When the paralysis is the result of someone’s negligence, a lawsuit may be filed for damages against that party.
+Quadriplegic injuries frequently occur from car, motorcycle, sports and construction site accidents, but they can also happen as a result of medical negligence.
+When the paralysis is the result of someone’s negligence, a lawsuit may be filed for damages against that party – speaking to a quadriplegia lawyer is in your best interest.

 Paralysis is more complex than most people realize.
 Depending on which vertebrae in the spine was injured and the amount of nerve damage from the injury, the paralyzed person may not be able to breathe without the assistance of ventilator.
 Generally, the higher the spinal injury is in the neck, the worse the damage.